-On December 9, 2014, the Supreme Court heard oral argument in Gelboim v.
+On January 21, 2015, the Supreme Court decided Gelboim v.
 Bank of America Corporation.
-This case concerns whether and in what circumstances the dismissal of all claims in one civil action that has been consolidated with other cases for pre-trial purposes through Multi-District Litigation, is final and immediately appealable?
+This case concerns whether and in what circumstances the dismissal of all claims in one civil action that had been consolidated with other cases for pre-trial purposes, in a Multi-District Litigation proceeding, is final and immediately appealable?

 To discuss the case, we have Erik Zimmerman, who is an Olin-Searle-Smith Fellow and Constitutional Law Center Fellow at Stanford Law School.

-To discuss the case, we have Teresa Collett, who is a Professor of Law at the University of St. Thomas School of Law.
+To discuss the case, we have Ryan Scott, who is an Associate Professor of Law at the Indiana University Maurer School of Law.

 On January 13, 2015, the Supreme Court issued its decision in Jesinoski v.
 Countrywide Home Loans, Inc. The question in this case was whether, under the terms of the Truth in Lending Act, a borrower may rescind a mortgage transaction merely by notifying the lender in writing within three years of the finalization of the transaction, or must instead file a lawsuit within that same time period.

 In an opinion delivered by Justice Scalia for a unanimous Court, the Court held that the borrower need only provide written notice to the lender within the three-year period, not file suit.
 The decision of the Eighth Circuit was reversed and the case remanded for further proceedings.